livegnik/2way-poc-design/README.md

 ## 14. Application model for developers

 Developers treat applications as deterministic state machines that react to the ordered graph feed and emit new proposals.
 They do not stand up servers that arbitrate every interaction; they write logic that interprets local state and responds to user input.
+Every surface (desktop, mobile, embedded, automation) executes the same rules because the substrate delivers the same ordered history everywhere.

+Building on 2WAY means inheriting identity, permissions, ordering, and durability instead of reimplementing them.
+Applications focus on domain intent while the substrate handles authority edges, append-only logging, and replay.
+Teams ship features without provisioning databases, queuing systems, or bespoke sync jobs, yet retain deterministic audit trails that survive device swaps or offline use.

+This model appeals to developers because it:

+* **Collapses backend operations**: there is no control plane to babysit, only deterministic code that runs beside the substrate on each device.
+* **Keeps users productive offline**: every node already owns the relevant slice of state, so workflows continue even when networks disappear.
+* **Enables reproducible debugging**: developers can replay ordered logs to reproduce bugs or validate migrations without mocking remote services.
+* **Lets multiple implementations coexist**: as long as they obey the schemas and invariants, different runtimes or UI stacks remain interoperable.

 A typical workflow: